 The Black Friday sale is here!
 This is your chance to get the biggest discount we ever offer for Corona Renderer: save 22% off the first year of any Yearly FairSaaS license!

 All you need to do is head to our order page, choose whether you want the 3ds Max or Cinema 4D version, and then enter code BF20 during checkout.
 The offer only runs from Friday November 27th to Monday November 30th.

 Developing something as sophisticated and complex as a mature render engine is no easy task.
 We thought you would enjoy a look behind the scenes at some of what goes into it, and this time our focus is on how we choose what to work on next, and what kinds of things can affect our plans.

 We love featuring the work of our users on our blogs, but we also want to return to giving you behind-the-scenes access to what is happening here at Corona Renderer HQ.
-This is the first in a series of ongoing articles welcoming you in to our development process!Read our first behind the scenes blog!
+This is the first in a series of ongoing articles welcoming you in to our development process!

 Demo Refresh: If you have tried a previous version of Corona Renderer and your 45-day trial has expired, then you’ll be pleased to hear that we have automatically refreshed the demo period to give everyone an extra 14 days!
 Simply download and install Corona Renderer 6 from the link above, and activate the demo license right within 3ds Max.
 Enjoy!